This week’s episode of Court Justice, Sydney dealt with drug-related crimes.

 Police pulled up behind his car and found a small quantity of cocaine within.
 Matthews admitted that his decision to purchase the drug was out of ‘stupidity’.

-Judge Henson exercised his discretion under section 10 of the Crimes (Sentencing Procedure) Act not to record a conviction against Matthews’ name – instead placing him on an 18-month good behaviour bond.
+Judge Henson exercised his discretion under a non conviction order of the Crimes (Sentencing Procedure) Act not to record a conviction against Matthews’ name – instead placing him on an 18-month good behaviour bond.

 Adam Reynolds a long-term drug user with an equally long history of court appearances.